frragone/exalt-project.github.io/pages/4_Positions.md

-**How to apply**: please mail your CV, motivation letter, names and contact details of at least two reference persons, and a list of your master courses and grades to [Anna Kiriliouk](mailto:anna.kiriliouk@unamur.be) with subject “EXALT PhD application” at your earliest convenience.
+**How to apply**: please mail your CV, motivation letter, names and contact details of at least two reference persons, and a list of your master courses and grades to [Anna Kiriliouk](mailto:anna.kiriliouk@unamur.be) with subject “EXALT PhD application”.
+The deadline for applications is **May 27th**, with ideal start of the Phd in October 2024.
 You can apply to a specific position, or to all of them at once.